sneakerhax/Posts/posts/Privilege Escalation in your offensive security career.md

 ## Formal vs informal study

 I have always been a very informal studier.
-Evertime I wanted to learn a new topic I searched the internet for every blog post, video, and Tweet I felt would help me.
+Evertime I wanted to learn a new topic I searched the internet for every blog post, video, and Tweet I felt would help.
 I completely underestimated the value of taking a course or reading a book.
 For a small cost I could save myself many hours of collection time.
 I also found this allowed me to plan studying much easier as the information was measured and ordered.
 You should always balance the positive and negatives of each but in most cases I'm starting to find that with a busy schedule seeking formal content is much more suited for improving myself.

 * Having everything collected in one place (formal)
 * Collecting the data on your own (Informal)